We reach outside the physical walls of the center to provide interactive and engaging presentations, workshops, and consultation.

 An explanation of what counseling may look like and services offered by the University Counseling Center, as well as other resources and supports for students on campus.

-Description: Participants will practice simple techniques that they can apply to help manage stress and anxiety.
+Participants will practice three simple and effective techniques to activate their parasympathetic nervous system and help manage their stress and anxiety.

 Additionally, we are willing to serve as Counselors Standing By at campus events where attendees may be triggered by content presented.